MogulMethod Workbook™

 This is the week you build the thing.

-Your homework this week is to run MogulBlueprint and build out your entire curriculum (coaches/course creators) or your complete signature framework and service structure (DFY providers).
-This is the backbone of your business — the thing people are paying you for.
+Your homework this week is to run MogulBlueprint and build the thing you're actually selling — your curriculum, your service playbook, your product, or your store blueprint, depending on your path.
+This is the backbone of your business.
 It has to be done before office hours on Wednesday.

 We are not coming back to this.
 Once we pass this week, we move into pricing, tech, and launch.
 If your offer isn't built, everything after this will feel like you're building on sand.
 So build it now.